How to Set Up Streaming Replication (aka Warm Standbys)

 standby.signal

-file in the PostgreSQL 15 data directory to notify PostgreSQL to turn on in standby mode:
+file in the PostgreSQL 15 data directory to notify PostgreSQL to turn on in standby mode:touch /var/lib/postgresql/15/main/standby.signal

 Note: Other versions may have different ways of signalling standby mode.
 This is how it works in 15.
-You can check the documentation for your version.sudo service postgresql start
+You can check the documentation for your version. - Start PostgreSQL on the follower.

 leader